-- A. Basis of Bids: Bids shall be based on number of drilled piers, design length from top elevation to bottom of shaft and diameter of shaft, as shown on drawings.
-The bid price shall include cost for temporary casing of excavation that may be required. - B. Basis for Payment: Payment for drilled piers will be made on actual net volume of drilled piers in place and accepted.
-The actual length and shaft diameter may vary to coincide with elevation where satisfactory bearing or friction strata is encountered, and with actual bearing value of bearing strata determined by testing services, and with stability and characteristics of soil strata.
-Adjustments will be made on net variation of total quantities, based on design dimensions for shafts. - There will be no additional compensation for excavation, concrete fill, reinforcing, casings, or other costs due to unauthorized overexcavating shafts.
+A. Basis of Bids: Bids shall be based on number of drilled piers, design length from top elevation to bottom of shaft (extended through the bell, if applicable), and diameter of shaft and bell, as shown on drawings.
+The bid price shall include cost for temporary casing of excavation that may be required.

+- B. Basis for Payment: Payment for drilled piers will be made on actual net volume of drilled piers in place and accepted.
+The actual length and shaft diameter, and bell diameter (if applicable) may vary to coincide with elevation where satisfactory bearing stratum is encountered, and with actual bearing value of bearing strata determined by testing services, and with stability and characteristics of soil strata.
+Adjustments will be made on net variation of total quantities, based on design dimensions for shafts and bells. - 1.
+There will be no additional compensation for excavation, concrete fill, reinforcing, casings, or other costs due to unauthorized overexcavating shafts.
 Overexcavated piers will be measured and paid for in accordance with required design or authorized depth.
 No payment will be made for rejected drilled piers. - 2.
-Prices quoted shall include full compensation for labor, temporary casing, materials, tools, equipment, and incidentals required for excavation, trimming, shoring, casings, dewatering, reinforcement, concrete, and other items for complete installation.
+Prices quoted shall include full compensation for labor, temporary casing, materials, tools, equipment, and incidentals required for excavation, trimming, shoring, casings, dewatering, reinforcement, concrete, and other items for complete installation. - C. Unit Prices: Unit prices for the following items, as set forth in contract conditions, will apply in event additions to or deductions from work are required and authorized by written order from Architect/Engineer to Contractor.